Best Food Trucks in Hawaii That Teenagers Will Actually Love

 Broke da Mouth Grindz - Waimea

-Broke da Mouth Grindz in Waimea serves Hawaiian comfort food that will make your teenager very, very happy.
-The kalua pork plate is fall-apart tender, the chicken katsu is perfectly crispy, and everything comes with the mandatory two scoops of rice and mac salad.
-The portions are enormous - my 15-year-old son, who eats constantly, could not finish his plate.
+Hawaiian comfort food that will make your teenager very, very happy.
+Kalua pork plate is fall-apart tender, chicken katsu is perfectly crispy, and everything comes with the mandatory two scoops of rice and mac salad.
+Portions are enormous.
+Our 15-year-old, who eats constantly, could not finish his plate.

 Umeke's Fish Market - Kailua-Kona

-Umeke's in Kailua-Kona is where you go for poke.
+Where you go for poke.
 Fresh, beautiful, perfectly seasoned poke in a dozen varieties.
-Build your own poke bowl with rice, salad greens, or both.
+Build your own bowl with rice, salad greens, or both.
 Teens who are into healthy eating will love this, and teens who just like good food will love it too.
-The spicy ahi and the shoyu poke are both incredible.
+The spicy ahi and shoyu are both incredible.
+(For the record: on Oahu the great poke debate is Foodland Pupukea vs Tamura's.
+I'm Tamura's.
+Auntie Kalei is Foodland.
+We don't talk about it.)

-Pro tip: get there before noon.
-The popular varieties sell out, and the line gets long in the afternoon.
+Get there before noon.
+The popular varieties sell out and the line gets long in the afternoon.
 Keep your food in a cooler backpack if you are heading to the beach after.

 Tex Drive-In - Honokaa

 Tex Drive-In in the small town of Honokaa is famous for one thing: malasadas.
-These Portuguese donuts are fried to order and filled with custard, haupia (coconut), guava, or bavarian cream.
-They are hot, pillowy, sugary, and absolutely addictive.
-I have watched a teenager eat four of them in a row without taking a breath.
-Buy a dozen and keep them in the car for the drive.
-You will not regret it.
+Portuguese donuts fried to order and filled with custard, haupia, guava, or bavarian cream.
+Hot, pillowy, sugary, completely addictive.
+I've watched a teenager eat four in a row without taking a breath.
+Buy a dozen, keep them in the car for the drive.
+You won't regret it.

 Kauai Food Trucks